Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 The latest version (in a stunning 14 oz. oiled whipcord) has replaced the patch pockets with slash pockets (a huge improvement if you ask me).

-Iron Heart offers a number of different versions of the N1, including striking black and brown versions.
+Iron Heart offers a number of different versions of the N1, including new unlined versions that might be a better fit for more temperate climates.
 Before deciding on one, be sure to check them all, paying particular attention to slight variations like pocket style.

 Buzz Rickson’s Khaki N1

-After a long and exhaustive search for the perfect N1, this was the one I finally settled on, and I’ve been very happy with my choice.
+After a long and exhaustive search for the perfect N1, this was the one I finally settled on.
+A perfect match for my style and Norwegian winters, it’s replaced my parka on all but the coldest winter days.

 The price point reflects Dehen’s beautiful touches and their untouchable build quality.
 Be warned: if you try one of these on, you’ll be more likely to max the plastic than to put it back on the rack.